ChihabEddine98/iRobot/README.md

 # iRobot
-iRobot is a java parsed grammar and interpreted for managing a robot in a grid !
+iRobot is a java for CFG grammar and interpreted for managing a robot in a grid !
 # Get Started
 You need `Jflex` installed to compile the **`lexer.flex`** file and generate **`Lexer.java`** To do this you can tape in terminal :